Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 I routinely get mine for under $30, although here I usually shop end-of-season online sales for the next year ahead.
 My top places for cheap but superb quality warm winter jackets are Old Navy and Columbia Sportswear.

 This is always tricky at a low budget, but we managed it fine again this year.
 I want to make sure my kids have warm dry feet with boots tall enough that snow won’t get in the top like they can with regular shoes.
-However, it is extremely hard to find good sellers of inexpensive snow boots, and even harder if you want to buy 2 different sizes and colors (because of 2 different kids).
+However, it is extremely hard to find good sellers of inexpensive children's snow boots, and even harder if you want to buy 2 different sizes and colors (because of 2 different kids).
 Some of the specialty children’s stores don’t offer snow boots at all.

 You can also get snow boots from The Children’s Place, although our family experienced hit-or-miss quality from there a few years ago.